oscar0812/OpenBridgeFX/README.md

-# OpenBridgeFX
+# OpenModelFX

-OpenBridgeFX is a JavaFX application that allows users to interact with a conversational AI system.
+OpenModelFX is a JavaFX application that allows users to interact with a conversational AI system.
 Users can load past conversations, send prompts with dynamic parameters, and view chat-style responses.

 ## Features